 Saturday: All players, including those who earned Day Two invitations and those who advanced from Friday, will play in a new set of Swiss rounds.
 This will be treated as a new tournament: match records from Friday will not carry forward, and players are not required to use the same deck they played on Friday.

-There is a mandatory player meeting at 8:30 a.m. for all players.
-All players are required to turn in a new deck list, regardless of whether they changed their deck after Day One.
+There is a mandatory player meeting at 8:45 a.m. for all players.
+Any new deck lists must be submitted by then.
 Players who don't attend this meeting will be dropped from the event.

 Sunday: Final rounds will be played for all age divisions.